 Pasachoff and his students worked with Drs.
 Nancy Evans and Scott Wolk of the Harvard-Smithsonian Center for Astrophysics on studying x-ray observations of galactic star clusters made with the Chandra X-ray Observatory.
 The observations began with the double cluster h and chi Persei.

-The work is supported by a grant from NASA through the Smithsonian Astrophysical Observatory.
+The work was supported by a grant from NASA through the Smithsonian Astrophysical Observatory.

-Megan Bruck ’07 worked on the project in Williamstown and Cambridge and continued her summer work as an Independent Study course.
-She worked after graduation as a research assistant in x-ray astronomy at the Harvard-Smithsonian Center for Astrophysics, and is a graduate student in planetary sciences at Brown University.
+Megan Bruck ’07, Ph.D. from Brown, now on the staff of Lawrence Livermore Laboratory working on killer asteroids, worked on the project in Williamstown and Cambridge and continued her summer work as an Independent Study course.
+She worked after graduation as a research assistant in x-ray astronomy at the Harvard-Smithsonian Center for Astrophysics, got her Ph.D. in planetary sciences at Brown University.

 Westbrook worked on related projects with these colleagues at the Harvard-Smithsonian Center for Astrophysics during 2006-8.
-He is a graduate student in planetary sciences at MIT.
+He was a graduate student in planetary sciences at MIT and has gone into an energy company.

 Transits of Venus and Mercury